 At Alterline we pride ourselves on knowing what students are thinking and experiencing; what they love about student life and what’s going wrong.
 Over the last few years there’s one theme that has grown impossible to ignore and we’re passionate about helping to address – student mental health.
-In this article, we take a look at the current research on the issue and introduce ‘Being well, doing well’, a collaborative Union Futures project that we believe can make a significant contribution to finding meaningful solutions to the challenges students face.
+In this article, we take a look at the current research on the issue and at ‘Being well, doing well’, a collaborative Union Futures project with 14 students’ unions currently underway that we believe can make a significant contribution to finding meaningful solutions to the challenges students face.

 The issue of mental health is consistently raised by the students we talk to – in a recent project, over a third of students said mental health (37%) and feelings of loneliness or isolation (38%) are a worry or concern.
 Other studies have found the prevalence of mental health issues in student populations to be as high as 78% (National Union of Students, 2015).